tink-crypto/tink/docs/KNOWN-ISSUES.md

     subtle implementation may be vulnerable to chosen-ciphertext attacks.
 An attacker can generate ciphertexts that bypass the HMAC verification if and only if all of the following conditions are true:

     -   Tink C++ is used on systems where `size_t` is a 32-bit integer.
 This is usually the case on 32-bit machines.
     -   The attacker can specify long (>= 2^29 bytes ~ 536MB) associated data.

+    This issue was reported by Quan Nguyen of Snap security team.

 ## Java